Gs-itisitcat/local-repository-listing/README-en.md

 ## Installation

 Download from [Release](https://github.com/Gs-itisitcat/git-local-repository-listing/releases) and place it in any directory.
-Source `lepos.bash` in your `.bashrc` or similar.
+After adding the PATH, source lepos.bash in .bashrc or similar.

 ```bash
 source /path/to/lepos.bash